-We aim to celebrate gifted pupils with exceptional academic ability and talented pupils with exceptional ability in the creative arts and sport, and those with exceptional leadership ability.
+We aim to celebrate gifted pupils with exceptional academic ability, pupils who approach their learning with a scholarly attitude, talented pupils with exceptional ability in the creative arts and sport, and those with exceptional leadership ability.
 The school's website has details on how we support scholars.
 We also reward pupils with Merits and Commendations, acknowledgement of success in assemblies and through the award of annual school prizes at Speech Day.